jamescourtney/FlatSharp/README.md

 - [IO Options](samples/Example4-IOOptions/)

 ### Internals
-FlatSharp works by generating dynamic subclasses of your data contracts based on the schema that you define.
-That is, when you attempt to deserialize a ```MonsterTable``` object, you actually get back a dynamic subclass of ```MonsterTable```, which has properties defined in such a way as to index into the buffer.
+FlatSharp works by generating subclasses of your data contracts based on the schema that you define.
+That is, when you attempt to deserialize a ```MonsterTable``` object, you actually get back a subclass of ```MonsterTable```, which has properties defined in such a way as to index into the buffer, according to the deserialization mode specified (greedy, lazy, etc).

 ### Security
 Serializers are a common vector for security issues.
 FlatSharp takes the following approach to security: